hapijs/hapi/docs/Reference.md

 - `options` - optional settings:
     - `filePath` - a relative or absolute file path string (relative paths are resolved based on the server [`files`](#server.config.files) configuration).
     - `options` - optional configuration:
-        - `filename` - optional filename to send if 'Content-Disposition' header is sent, defaults to basename of `path`
+        - `filename` - optional filename to send if the 'Content-Disposition' header is sent.
+Defaults to basename of `path`.
         - `mode` - value of the HTTP 'Content-Disposition' header.
 Allowed values:
             - `'attachment'`
             - `'inline'`